Experienced and Skilled Fort Mill & Greenville, South Carolina Assault & Battery Attorney’s Law Firm

 Contact the David W. Martin Law Group Criminal Defense Attorneys in Fort Mill & Greenville for a Free Consultation Today

-If you have been charged with assault and battery, contact our experienced criminal defense attorneys in Fort Mill & Greenville, South Carolina today to learn how these changes will affect your livelihood by calling (803) 548-2468 to schedule a free consultation today.
+If you have been charged with assault and battery, contact our experienced criminal defense attorneys in Greenville, South Carolina today to learn how these changes will affect your livelihood by calling (803) 548-2468 to schedule a free consultation today.
 Do not face the solicitor’s office on your own, as they will pursue the most severe charge possible if you do not know your rights.
 Our Fort Mill & Greenville assault and battery lawyers will walk you through the charges, explain your rights, and ensure you that we will pursue the best defense possible for your unique circumstances.
-Call us now to learn more.
+Contact us now to learn more.